Economy main issue for voters as Ghana election nears – DW – 12/04/2024

 Disappointed electorate

-Ghanaian voters have huge expectations from whoever will win.
+Ghanaians have huge expectations of the eventual winner.
 Many have become disillusioned, often from unfulfilled campaign promises.

 "We just vote.
 They keep connecting other communities with electricity, leaving us out," Abdullai Jamal, based in Tamale, northern Ghana, told DW.
-Jamal and the residents of his community said they don't want to hear much from the politicians, blaming them for failing to deliver development to their community.
+He and his neighbors blame the politicians for failing to deliver development to their community.
 "Anyone who promises to connect us [to the power grid] ignores us after winning the elections, that is why we made the decision [not to vote until we see development]," Jamal said.

 Ibrahim, another voter, is equally unhappy with the lack of electricity in his community of Savelugu.
 He told DW that voters plan on boycotting the polls if electricity isn't extended to the community.
 "We declared the 'no electricity, no vote' because this community has no electricity, but we vote," Ibrahim told DW.